 They have beginner, intermediate, and advanced levels of courses.
 You don’t have to take a test to have access to the skill level breakdown—their courses are helpfully categorized based on their content.

 You can also filter your search for content based on other criteria:

 Authors – this is pretty straightforward.
-There is a list on the side bar of search results that you can scroll through.
-It has the authors of relevant content listed alphabetically by first name.
+There is a list on the sidebar of search results that you can scroll through.
+It has the authors of relevant content listed alphabetically by the first name.

 Content type – this expandable option lets you narrow your search with two options: certificate and skill.
 Pretty obvious, but the certificate option shows courses and paths that award professional certificates upon completion.